SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

 $$

-Something cheap, easy, and reliable can reduce your risk of death by 12x; maybe you should do that thing?
+Something cheap, easy, and reliable can reduce your risk of death by 12x; maybe you should _do_ that thing?

-Many others have had a few tart thoughts on these data, mostly of the form: if you think there's no point to vaccination, we're completely done with your BS.
+Many others have had a few tart thoughts on these data, mostly of the form: if you think there's no point to vaccination, we're completely done tolerating your BS.
 As this blog says right up top that it is devoted to occasional tart thoughts, let's look at one.
 Gerry Doyle of _Reuters_, for example, reminds us that _we can do much better_, using the example of Singapore: